-For TCC in year 4, students are evaluated according to their performances during the program and will be graded either as "successful" or "unsuccessful".
+For TCC in year 3, students are evaluated according to their performances during the program and will be graded either as "successful" or "unsuccessful".
+Success in TCC is obligatory to pass to Phase II clerkships and full attendance to sessions is required.